haanmiba/haanmiba.github.io/_posts/2019-11-09-i-trained-a-nn-intro-cs.markdown

 So now when we run `python fetch_text_posts.py`, we get this printed to console, which is super clean!

-<pre><code class="plaintext">Dear students, As you hopefully know by now, you have to enable Duo two-factor authentication on your UB account by November 18th.
+<pre class="break-word"><code class="plaintext">Dear students, As you hopefully know by now, you have to enable Duo two-factor authentication on your UB account by November 18th.
 Luckily, UBIT is providing a free, easy, privacy-safe solution in the form of hardware tokens.
 Simply bring your UBID to the third-floor Capen UBIT helpdesk and you'll get a fob you can attach to your keychain.
 Press the button and you generate a one-time code.
 Please, _please_ , **_please_** __ get this done before the deadline.
 Thank you! #pin
 We have a project 1 submission target open in AutoLab.
 The submission target was accidentally open earlier, and a few submissions snuck in.
 To ensure that everyone gets the benefit of all the feedback available, **ALL OF THESE EARLY SUBMISSIONS HAVE BEEN REMOVED, and everyone now has 5 submissions remaining.** Before submitting, be sure to review the submission requirements.
 I have tested the submission target but will monitor throughout the weekend in case there are any issues.
 As noted in @410, we have pushed the submission deadline to Friday, November 8 @ 5:00 PM. #pin
 </code></pre>